By-Laws of the Association

 2. For purposes of the California Corporation Code, a second Annual Meeting shall be set in conjunction with a California Fleet function whenever the annual meeting of the Board of Directors is held outside the State of California.

-2. The Secretary-Treasurer shall call the special meeting within thirty (30) days after receipt of such written request and shall notify the voting membership by mail, thirty (30) days prior to the meeting as to the time, place and agenda items to be considered.
-When appropriate, the notice shall include a ballot to provide the opportunity to vote by mail.
+5. When requested, the Secretary-Treasurer shall call a Special Meeting of the Membership within thirty (30) days after receipt of such written request and shall notify the Voting Membership by mail, thirty (30) days prior to the meeting as to the time, place and agenda items to be considered.
+Special Meetings may be held via teleconference.

-3. No business shall be transacted at any Special Meeting other than that for which the meeting was called.
-Twenty (20) voting Members shall constitute a quorum for the transaction of business at a Special Meeting.
+6. No business shall be transacted at any Special Meeting other than that for which the meeting was called.

 A. The Board of Directors shall be responsible for and control all property and affairs of the Association; and, it shall be the duty of the Board of Directors to perform all duties imposed on them by these by-laws.